Robert Bartlett (rugby league): Background

 Bartlett was born in Lithgow, New South Wales, and he died aged 83 in Wollongong, New South Wales.

 Playing career

 International honours

-Bartlett represented British Empire XIII (RL) while at Leeds in the 10-23 defeat by France at Stade Chaban-Delmas, Bordeaux on Thursday 26 May 1949, and won caps for Other Nationalities (RL) while at Leeds in the 7-13 defeat by England at Derwent Park, Workington on Monday 19 September 1949, the 3-8 defeat by France at Stade Vélodrome, Marseille on Sunday 15 January 1950, and the 3-16 defeat by France at Stade Chaban-Delmas, Bordeaux on Sunday 10 December 1950.
+Bartlett represented British Empire XIII (RL) while at Leeds in the 10–23 defeat by France at Stade Chaban-Delmas, Bordeaux on Thursday 26 May 1949, and won caps for Other Nationalities (RL) while at Leeds in the 7–13 defeat by England at Derwent Park, Workington on Monday 19 September 1949, the 3–8 defeat by France at Stade Vélodrome, Marseille on Sunday 15 January 1950, and the 3–16 defeat by France at Stade Chaban-Delmas, Bordeaux on Sunday 10 December 1950.

 State honours

-Bartlett represented NSW Country Firsts (RL) in the 28-27 victory over New South Wales Town Firsts at Sydney Cricket Ground on Saturday 16 May 1953.
+Bartlett represented NSW Country Firsts (RL) in the 28–27 victory over New South Wales Town Firsts at Sydney Cricket Ground on Saturday 16 May 1953.

 County League appearances

-Bartlett played in Leeds' victory in the Yorkshire County League during the 1950–51 season.
+Bartlett played in Leeds' victory in the Yorkshire League during the 1950–51 season.